mehefujali/typescript-problems/readme.md

 ---

-##  1. Interface vs Type – What’s the Difference?
+##  1. What are some differences between interfaces and types in TypeScript?

 In TypeScript, we use **interface** and **type** to say how an object should look.